Adelaide of Maurienne: Family

-Queenship
+Queen Consort

 Adelaide became the second wife of King Louis VI of France, whom she married on 3 August 1115 in Paris, France.
 They had nine children, the second of whom became Louis VII of France.

 Adelaide was one of the most politically active of all France's medieval queens.
 Her name appears on 45 royal charters from the reign of Louis VI.
 During her tenure as queen, royal charters were dated with both her regnal year and that of the king.
 Among many other religious benefactions, she and Louis founded the monastery of St Peter's (Ste Pierre) at Montmartre, in the northern suburbs of Paris.

 After Louis VI's death, Adelaide did not immediately retire to conventual life, as did most widowed queens of the time.
 Instead, she married Matthieu I of Montmorency, with whom she had one child.
 She remained active in the French court and religious activities.